kleynjan/cellopype/README.md

 In abstract terms, a cell consists of a custom `recalc` function that takes a number of inputs (`sources`), and recalculates the cell's `value` from the values of these sources.
 Any change in value for a given cell is propagated to any other cells depending on it.
 The network of cells must be one-directional, without any loops (i.e., it has to be a DAG).
 Lazy computation is default, but subscription-type 'push on change' is supported.

-Practically all the work is done by the Cell class. `Pype` is a utility class that adds name spacing logic and convenience methods to a collection of Cells.
+Practically all the work is done by the Cell class, which is relatively small (approx. 50-60 lines). `Pype` is a utility class that adds name spacing logic and convenience methods to a collection of Cells.
 See below.

 ## An example with three Cells